Neale Richmond: Political views

 Richmond is a strong advocate of the European Union and Ireland's interests in it.
 He is an outspoken critic of Brexit.
+Richmond has expressed his opposition to Irish neutrality, describing it as "morally degenerate".
 He was a columnist at Slugger O'Toole.
-Richmond has expressed his opposition to Irish neutrality, describing it as "morally degenerate".

-He stated his initial disinterest in, but ultimate support for, the issue of same-sex marriage.
-Richmond supported the referendum to repeal the Eighth Amendment.
+Richmond stated his initial disinterest in, but ultimate support for, the issue of same-sex marriage.
+He supported the referendum to repeal the Eighth Amendment.

-He has been strongly critical of Sinn Féin and the Provisional IRA.
+Richmond is a vocal proponent of a United Ireland.
+He has been a prominent supporter of the Ireland's Future campaign for a United Ireland, speaking at multiple events in Ireland and the UK He produced a paper entitled "Towards a New Ireland" advocating for a United Ireland and how it could be achieved, which he delivered at the University of Cambridge in April 2021.
+In 2022, Richmond called for the Government of Ireland to prepare for a border poll on Irish unity, including the establishment of an all-party special Oireachtas committee to address associated challenges and opportunities.
+Richmond has stated that the debate on Irish unity must transition from "aspirational to achievable", in order to "clearly map out what our vision for a new State would look like."
 He is in favour of the Republic of Ireland rejoining the Commonwealth in the context of a United Ireland.

-Richmond wears the Irish branch of the Royal British Legion's "shamrock remembrance poppy" to commemorate 200,000 Irish soldiers who fought and 35,000 Irish soldiers who died in World War I. Richmond has stated that he believes the Easter lily "has become offensive".
+Richmond wears the Irish branch of the Royal British Legion's "shamrock remembrance poppy" to commemorate 200,000 Irish soldiers who fought and 35,000 Irish soldiers who died in World War I. He has been strongly critical of Sinn Féin and the Provisional IRA.
+Richmond has stated that he believes the Easter lily "has become offensive".
 Richmond has attended July 12th celebrations marking the Battle of the Boyne and has had meetings with the Orange Order, which his grandfather was a member of.